 Ok, let's see how well this works.

 Rain waited for the slime to leap again.
 He dodged, and this time instead of stabbing with his spear he stabbed at the barrier in his mind, releasing a freezing pulse of his refrigeration aura.
 As he had practiced in the guild, he pushed more mana into the skill to extend the range.
 The wave of cold brushed against the slime, which quickly started crystallizing.
 Rain pulled the mana back, being very careful with his limited supply.
 He saw with satisfaction that the slime's health had dropped by about a third while his mana had only dropped by a small sliver.

 “Yeah, take that you nasty-ass ball of shit!”
 Rain shouted, backpedaling as the slime oozed towards him.
 It seemed to be moving a bit slowly, so Rain, feeling bold, stepped in without waiting for it to leap, stabbing at it with his spear.
 The slime bunched up as if to jump, but the spear hit first, puncturing it and causing it to twitch away.
 Pressing the attack, Rain swept his spear left and right, drawing deep furrows in the slime's membrane.
 The slime died without a chance to counter-attack, the cold apparently having severely reduced its speed.

 25 Experience Earned

-The slime was starting to slowly spread out across the floor of the tunnel, flowing down the slope towards him.
+The slime slowly spread out across the floor of the tunnel, flowing down the slope towards him.
 Rain walked up to the edge of the growing puddle of filth and poked around with his spear, looking for the Tel.
 He cursed.
 There was nothing there, either it hadn't had one, or he wasn't able to see it in the dark.

 I'm not giving up that easy.
 Skills.